 Making practice a more mental game activity will make you a more complete athlete.
 Depending on what you’re working on, you should still have a goal in mind.
 My goal for bowling is usually a six bagger.
 One practice session before league to loosen up, I started with a split and then threw my six bagger.
 Now my goal was to go off the sheet with eleven in a row.
 That’s what I did to shoot 268.
 I shot over 700 that night and be over 60 years of age and be able to shoot 700’s, is satisfying.
 It was also satisfying to win both my brackets leave to go back home with more money after paying the league fee.
 If I’m not quite loosened up, I’ll leave some spares I may not leave in league.
 Since my reason to practice is to loosen up, I’ll throw at the spares.
 I’ll leave the 10 pin every once in a while.
 Sometimes even with tight muscles, I’ll still pick up that 10 pin.
 Practice can seem like work at times, so make practice more like a game, to keep it fun.
 If it’s fun, you’re more likely to continue it.
 Well I covered a lot on the physical practice for a sport, and maybe more that you thought possible, but I think I got my point across as to why you should practice no matter your skill level and the available time you should take to make your sport even more fun by going after your goals.
 Practicing your physical game will also help practice your mental game as adjustments are normally needed.
 I will cover practicing your mental game later in the article.

-Each segment will have a test for you to take to find out how knowledgeable you are that I just covered and to keep your brain involved for each factor.
+Each segment will have some homework and a test for you to take.
+This will find out how knowledgeable you are on what I just covered and to keep your brain involved for each factor.
 I hope that you learned one thing from what I wrote and can use during your next practice session.

 A: What is the biggest reason to practice?